 - Can students receive credit for a summer internship?

 - Does CareerLAB offer internship funding?

 - How can I talk to other Brown students about my internship experiences?

 - What resources are available for searching internship opportunities?

 - Are there additional internship funding resources at Brown?

-They log in to the Brown Student Job and Internship Board and schedule online.
+They log into Handshake* and schedule online.
 All appointments are held at our office at 167 Angell St. Students should arrive a few minutes prior to their appointment and check in on the first floor.

 Students can meet with career advisors on any topic requiring in-depth discussion.
 Frequent topics include feeling overwhelmed and lost about future plans, decision making about careers and concentrations, job and internship search strategies and resources, and practice interviewing.
 All appointments are for a half-hour, and students can schedule follow-up times as needed.

 Walk-in Hours are perfect for that.
 During the academic year, walk-ins are held at 167 Angell St., 1st floor on weekdays from 1:30 – 3:30.